SafetyWing Review: Quality Travel Medical Insurance for Extended Travel

 This article may contain references to some of our advertising partners.
 Should you click on these links, we may be compensated.
 For more about our advertising policies, read our full disclosure statement here.

 In this SafetyWing travel medical insurance review, we’ll explore two of their plans, explain what’s covered in each, and help you decide if SafetyWing meets your needs.

 If you’ve read our other travel insurance reviews, you know our stance: We recommend travel insurance for most international travel.

-In this SafetyWing review, I’ll explain the coverage, its pricing, and the pros and cons.
-Hopefully, I’ll help you decide if SafetyWing is the right fit for you.
+In this SafetyWing travel insurance review, I’ll explain these two types of coverage, their pricing models, and the pros and cons.
+Hopefully, this will help you decide if SafetyWing is the right fit for you.